What Is Mediation?

 After a Mediation

-The mediation process is generally considered more prompt, inexpensive, and procedurally simple than formal litigation.
-It allows the parties to focus on the underlying circumstances that contributed to the dispute, rather than on narrow legal issues.
-The mediation process does not focus on truth or fault.
-Questions of which party is right or wrong are generally less important than the issue of how the problem can be resolved.
-Disputing parties who are seeking vindication of their rights or a determination of fault will not likely be satisfied with the mediation process.
+The mediation process doesn't focus on truth or fault.
+Questions about which party is right or wrong are generally less important than the issue of how the problem can be resolved.
+Disputing parties seeking vindication of their rights or a determination of fault are unlikely to be satisfied with the mediation process.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help